Are you travelling this Summer? Travel hacks & must-haves

-- Instead of a hotel, look into reserving a home if traveling with a family, or a single room if alone.
-Websites like AirBnB can provide homes and private rooms from home owners who are renting them out, usually offering better accommodations than hotels.
+- Instead of a hotel, look into reserving a home if travelling with a family, or a single room if alone.
+Websites like Airbnb can provide homes and private rooms from homeowners who are renting them out, usually offering better accommodations than hotels.

 - Roll your clothes when packing.
 Instead of creating a folded pile in your suitcase, rolling allows you to fit more things in.
 Plus, you can even roll underwear and socks within your clothes for optimal space-saving.

 - Make sure you look into local public transport options like Oxford Tubes

 - Scan your passport, identification card, and itinerary and email them to yourself.
 This provides an extra copy of each in the event of loss or theft.
 As an Android user, once I email the documents to myself, I usually open the email on my Samsung S7 and save them onto Evernote.
 This provides me with an offline record.

 - It’s important to remember to call your credit or debit card company before you leave to ensure that you have your card authorized for your foreign destination.
 This prevents them from suspecting suspicious activity.

 - Mark your baggage as fragile.
 This is a tip I learned a while ago from a friend who found it to be a great way to ensure that your baggage is handled correctly.
 Your luggage is kept at the top because of this, which will make it one of the first bags to be released.

 - Use Google Maps offline by typing “OK Maps” and the visible area will save for future access.